Panasonic G80 vs Sony NEX-6

 It is notable that the G80 has a microphone port, which is missing on the NEX-6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the G80 and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+Both the G80 and the NEX-6 have been discontinued, but can regularly be found used on ebay.
 The NEX-6 was replaced by the Sony A6000, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G80 and NEX-6 can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony NEX-6 Manual.

 So what is the bottom line?
 Is the Panasonic G80 better than the Sony NEX-6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.